Access to Palliative Care Bill [HL]

 Groups Affected

-- Individuals needing palliative care: Will benefit from improved access to services.
+- Patients needing palliative care: They will benefit from improved access to services and support.

 Powered by nyModel